Facts about Homelessness and Health

 - 34 times more likely to have Tuberculosis

-- 20 times more likely to die from drugs
+- 12 times more likely to have epilepsy

 - 9 times more likely to commit suicide

-Nurses in the QNI’s network break down these barriers to give care to people facing some of the highest risks of poor health, and people who currently have some of the poorest access to that care.
-Despite these challenges there is no formal standard for the education nurses need to have about homelessness and health inequalities.
+Nurses in the QNI’s network help to break down these barriers for all inclusion health groups, and deliver specialist outreach care to people facing some of the highest risks of poor health.
+However, despite these challenges there is no formal standard for the education nurses need to have about homelessness and health inequalities.

 The QNI’s Homeless Health Programme is here to help nurses and any other practitioners so that together they can learn, share practice and use their experiences on the frontline to influence policy, education and practice, and ultimately to improve care for those most in need.

 Beijer, U et al (2012) Prevalence of tuberculosis, hepatitis C virus, and HIV in homeless people: a systematic review and meta-analysis.
-The Lancet Infectious Diseases; 12:11, 859–870.Office of the Chief Analyst, Department of Health (March 2010) Healthcare for Single Homeless People.
-Department of Health.
+The Lancet Infectious Diseases; 12:11, 859–870